Arizard/less-coffee-hugo/content/posts/aws-bedrock-hackathon-2024/index.md

 ## Is generative AI a good fit?

+Before we continue with the project, let's take a moment to examine whether generative AI is actually a good fit.

 While generative AI is powerful and is advancing at a breakneck pace, I still believe it should not be trusted to make decisions where a lot is at stake.
 Therefore, good use cases for generative AI will save a human time by making them more productive, instead of completely replacing a person.

 In my opinion, our use case is a good fit: it doesn't require 100% correctness, it will always have human oversight, and the end goal is not to replace a person, but rather to show the prospect the potential value they could unlock from our _Hire_ product.